 A student's failure to meet time limits will result in denial of the student's appeal.
 If the faculty member, department chair, program director or dean fails to meet a deadline, the appeal will move to the next level.

-E. Peer Evaluations of Teaching
+F. Peer Evaluations of Teaching

 Each department shall establish a timetable and procedures for visiting classes taught by untenured departmental colleagues and discussing with them observations derived from visitations.

-F. Student Evaluations
+G. Student Evaluations

 1. All-College Student Evaluations